Micro2008Chen/TestGit/readme.txt

-kkkkkGit is a distributed version control system git is free software distributed under the GPL
+iiiilllkkkkkGit is a distributed version control system git is free software distributed under the GPL

 Git has a mutable index called stage